Adapted by Helen Edmundson

 Based on Jamila Gavin’s Whitbread Children’s Book of the Year Award-winning novel, Coram Boy is a gripping family saga that exposes an era blighted by slavery and the ill-treatment of children.

 Nottingham’s beautiful Albert Hall, with its iconic Binns Organ, provides the perfect backdrop to Coram Boy’s soaring choral score.
-Six professional actors, with up to 100 community performers, will bring to life this epic tale of heartbreak and redemption.
+Two professional actors, with over 70 community performers, will bring to life this epic tale of heartbreak and redemption.

 Artistic Director Adam Penford, following his highly acclaimed production of The Madness of George III, directs this tale of the power of music and the unbreakable bond of parent-child love.